xcube-dev/xcube-cds/README.md

 This section describes three alternative methods you can use to install the xcube-cds plugin.

-conda can sometimes be inconveniently slow when resolving an environment.
-If this causes problems, consider using [mamba](https://github.com/mamba-org/mamba) as a much faster drop-in alternative to conda.
+For installation of conda packages, we recommend [mamba](https://mamba.readthedocs.io/).
+It is also possible to use conda, but note that installation may be significantly slower with conda than with mamba.
+If using conda rather than mamba, replace the `mamba` command with `conda` in the installation commands given below.

-#### Installation into a new environment with conda
+#### Installation into a new environment with mamba

 This method creates a new conda environment and installs the latest conda-forge release of xcube-cds, along with all its required dependencies, into the